evennia/evennia/docs/source/Howto/Starting/Part2/Game-Planning.md

 - Do multiple similar objects form stacks and how are those stacks handled in that case?
 - Does an object have weight or volume (so you cannot carry an infinite amount of them)?
 - Can objects be broken?
 Can they be repaired?
-- Is a weapon a specific type of object or can you fight with a chair or a flower too?
+- Can you fight with a chair or a flower or must you use a specific 'weapon' kind of thing?
+- Will characters be able to craft new objects?
-- NPCs/mobs are also objects.
-Should they just stand around or should they have some sort of AI?
+- Should mobs/NPCs have some sort of AI?
 - Are NPCs and mobs different entities?
 How do they differ?
 - Should there be NPCs giving quests?
 If so, how do you track Quest status?

 ### Characters

 - Can players have more than one Character active at a time or are they allowed to multi-play?
-- How will Character creation work?
-Walking room-to-room?
+- How does the character-generation work?
+Walk from room-to-room?
 A menu?
-Answering questions?
-Filling in a form?
 - How do you implement different "classes" or "races"?
 Are they separate types of objects or do you simply load different stats on a basic object depending on what the Player wants?
 - If a Character can hide in a room, what skill will decide if they are detected?
-- What skill allows a Character to wield a weapon and hit?
-Do they need a special skill to wield a chair rather than a sword?
-- Does a Character need a Strength attribute to tell how much they can carry or which objects they can smash?
 - What does the skill tree look like?
 Can a Character gain experience to improve?
 By killing enemies?
 Solving quests?
 By roleplaying?
 - May player-characters attack each other (PvP)?